Actively Recruiting

 You may qualify if you...

-- Male recreational athletes aged 18-35 years
+- Male recreational athletes aged 18 to 35 years

 - Primary unilateral ACL injury treated with ACL reconstruction using a Peroneus Longus autograft

-- Sufficient knee confidence, no swelling, full knee range of motion, and ability to safely perform functional tests
+- Sufficient knee confidence, no swelling, full knee range of motion, and ability to safely perform all functional tests

-- Able to provide written informed consent
+- Ability to provide written informed consent

 You will not qualify if you...